-- Hiring their subordinates - Assigning work to them

-- Directing that work (telling them how to do it) - Assessing that performance and rewarding it with merit pay and other compensation - Improve performance and deal with struggling workers - Develop their skills and help manage their career - Helping subordinates "fight fires", i.e. deal with day-to-day problems that subordinates confront in their own work.
+- Hiring their subordinates - Assigning work to them - Directing that work (telling them how to do it) - Assessing that performance and rewarding it with merit pay and other compensation - Improve performance and deal with struggling workers - Dealing with disruptive and problem employees - Develop subordinate's skills and help manage their career - Helping subordinates "fight fires", i.e. deal with day-to-day problems that subordinates confront in their own work.